 When you buy local, you are keeping your money in the local economy and supporting small businesses!

 Keep in mind that many of our farmers have greenhouses, which may extend their growing season.

-So, where are all the vegetables?
+So, where are all

 Since all our farmers are local, the produce they sell is seasonally-dependent.

 Peak harvest season in the Treasure Valley is ~July-September, but there is a variety of fruits/veggies/herbs from April - late October or longer!

 Items must be handmade/produced: no resale or franchises.